rust-lang/surveys/surveys/micro/2025-09-variadic-use-cases.md

 This survey is fully anonymous.
 The Rust survey team will go through the answers and release a summary on the Rust blog after the survey is complete.
 It's fairly short and should take less than 10 minutes to complete.

+### How long have you been using Rust?

+Type: select one (optional)

+    Never
+    Zero to two years
+    Two to four years
+    Four to six years
+    More than six years

 ### Have you heard about variadic generics before?

 Type: select all that apply